Janet Mills: LGBT rights

 Mills supports LGBT rights.
 In May 2019, she signed a bill banning conversion therapy, the pseudoscientific practice aimed at changing one's sexual orientation, from being used on minors.
-One year earlier, the same bill had passed both chambers of the Maine Legislature, but was vetoed by then-Governor Paul LePage.
-In June 2021, she officially declared June LGBTQ+ Pride Month.
+A year earlier, the same bill had passed both chambers of the Maine Legislature, but was vetoed by Governor Paul LePage.

-Mills supports transgender athletes' participation in sports that align with their identity.
-On February 21, 2025, she publicly clashed with President Donald Trump on the issue.
-Trump threatened to cut federal funding if Mills did not comply with his executive order to prevent transgender athletes from participating in sports aligning with their identity.
+Mills supports transgender athletes' participation in sports.
+On February 21, 2025, during a White House meeting, President Donald Trump threatened to cut federal funding to Maine if Mills did not comply with his executive order to prohibit transgender women from participating in women's sports.
 Mills told Trump "see you in court", and later released a statement saying "The State of Maine will not be intimidated by the President's threats."

-After Mills's exchange with Trump, Maine's Department of Education was unable to access federal funds for a child nutrition program.
-The state sued the U.S. Department of Agriculture over the frozen funds, and a judge ordered the administration to unfreeze them.
-On May 2, 2025, the Trump administration agreed to unfreeze the funds, and Maine agreed to drop the lawsuit.
+After Mills's exchange with Trump, Maine's Department of Education was unable to access federal funds for a child nutrition program, prompting the state to sue the U.S. Department of Agriculture over the frozen funds.
+A federal judge ordered the administration to release the funds.
+On May 2, 2025, the Trump administration agreed to unfreeze the funds, and Maine dropped the lawsuit.
+But later that month, the Portland Press Herald reported that more than $50 million in federal funding to the University of Maine System had been frozen or terminated.

-Sports betting
+Sports betting and online gambling

-Mills has expressed her opposition to the regulation of sports betting.
+Mills has expressed opposition to sports betting.
+In 2020, Mills vetoed a bill to legalize sports betting in the state; the Maine Senate overrode her veto the next month.
+In April 2026, she signed a bill banning sweepstakes casinos in Maine, and another bill banning the use of credit cards to fund sportsbook and online casino accounts.

 Tribal relations

-Mills has taken steps to improve relations with Maine's native tribes, despite her prior rocky relationship with them as attorney general.
-This includes signing a bill to replace the Columbus Day state holiday with Indigenous People's Day and pledging to work to fill seats on a state-tribal commission that had been left empty under her predecessor.
+Mills signed a bill to replace the Columbus Day state holiday with Indigenous People's Day and pledged to work to fill seats on a state-tribal commission that had been left empty under her predecessor.
 She also signed a bill to establish stricter water quality standards for rivers used by Maine's tribes for sustenance fishing, something long sought by the tribes.
 It also ended a legal dispute between the tribes and the state, for which Mills as attorney general had defended the state's position.

-As governor-elect, Mills said that the use of Native American imagery and nomenclature associated with Maine School District 54 and its Skowhegan high school was "a source of pain and anguish" for the state's Indigenous population.
-After taking office, she signed into law a measure to ban the use of such references in public schools.
+In 2018, as governor-elect, Mills sent the board of Maine School District 54 a letter urging them to consider Indigenous people's perspectives when deliberating over whether Skowhegan High School should retire its "Indian" mascot, writing that it has become "a source of pain and anguish" for the Native American community.
+After taking office, she signed a law banning the use of Native American mascots in public schools.